Hull and Selby Railway: North Eastern Railway period (1854–1923)

 The North Eastern Railway (NER) was formed in 1854, following the downfall and disgrace of George Hudson due to his financial dealings.
-The North Eastern Railway Act 1854 (17 & 18 Vict. c. ccxi) sanctioned the amalgamation of the York, Newcastle and Berwick Railway, Leeds Northern Railway, York and North Midland and other lines into a new company with a railway network of over 700 mi.
+The North-eastern Railway Company's Act 1854 (17 & 18 Vict. c. ccxi) sanctioned the amalgamation of the York, Newcastle and Berwick Railway, Leeds Northern Railway, York and North Midland and other lines into a new company with a railway network of over 700 mi.
 The H&S initially opposed the merger, wishing to retain the favourable terms of the lease obtained from the Y&NMR under Hudson; the final act included clauses protecting their interests.
 The issue of the lease payments originally agreed with the Y&NMR and the M&LR led to a chancery suit being brought by the H&S; the Lancashire and Yorkshire Railway (successor to the Manchester and Leeds company) made an agreement with the H&S to retain their Hull traffic on the H&S Line, and the directors of the NER agreed to undertake the lease alone, resulting in the H&S terminating their suit.

-At amalgamation the H&S was operating 7 trains per day, at average speeds from 31 to 25 mph.
+At amalgamation the H&S was operating seven trains per day, at average speeds from 31 to 25 mph.
 Passenger fares were 2.14, 1.75 and 1.17 pence per mile on first, second and third class tickets.

 From 1862 onwards the Hull Dock Company constructed a series of docks along the banks of the Humber, south of the line into Manor House Street station, stretching as far west as Dairycoates; as part of the works the lines of the Hull and Selby required modification; additionally the Dock Company's wharfside lines were connected to external rail system, with the main junctions at Albert Dock junction west for the south quay of Albert Dock, and Albert Dock junction east for the north quay of Albert Dock; there were also junctions further west for St Andrew's Dock.
 The docks were completed c.
-1869 Albert Dock; 1880 William Wright Dock; 1883 & 1897 St Andrew's Dock and its extension.
+1869 Albert Dock; 1880 William Wright Dock; 1883 and 1897 St Andrew's Dock and its extension.
 In the same time period Dairycoates engine shed was established (1863) inside the triangle junction between Hessle, Dairycoates and Hessle Road junctions.